LunarKnights/SirDigsAlot/sirdigsalot/README.md

 We need to figure out how to do full scale integration tests, and preferably find a way to automate them as much as possible.

 - [ ] Write tests for high level logic (100 points)

+### Implement lower level abstractions
+We need some simple wrappers for all the systems that we'll need access to.
+These don't need to be too performant, because the logic will be done on the order of milliseconds to seconds.
+That includes:

+- [ ] `move_base` for robot planning
+- [ ] controllers for actuation
+- [ ] fiducial tracker for locating the deposition bucket beacons
+- [ ] camera feed for (potentially) measuring the amount of collected regolith

+- [ ] Implement `move_base` wrapper (100 points)
+- [ ] Implement controller wrapper (100 points)
+- [ ] Implement fiducial tracker wrapper (100 points)
+- [ ] Implement camera feed wrapper (100 points)